benm4ckenzie/assignment-one/README.md

 ### Acknowledgements

-- I received inspiration for this project from my Father, an avid Beatles fan, who exposed me to they music from a young age.
+- I received inspiration for this project from my Father, an avid Beatles fan, who exposed me to their music from a young age.
 And, as a result, I became a fan, too.
 # assignment-one